 The force from the pulley and spring system adds resistance and challenges your stability, as well as allowing for a broader range of motion and variety of movements.

 Where are we located?

-We now have 4 locations in Singapore – just along Orchard Road at International Building (beside Thai Embassy and Isetan Mall), in American Club (members only), Oxley Rise (Private 1-on-1 sessions), and Bukit Timah Sime Darby Building.
+We now have 4 locations in Singapore – just along Orchard Road at Wheelock Place (adjacent to Liat Towers, opposite open air carpark), in American Club (members only), Oxley Rise (Private 1-on-1 sessions), and Bukit Timah Sime Darby Building.

-At International Building, there is plenty of parking space in open parking opposite Liat Towers and in car park at Shaw Center.
-At Oxley Rise is FREE parking for 1-hour.
-At the Sime Darby Centre there is shared parking.
-The parking charge is $1.20 per hour.
+At Wheelock Place, there is plenty of parking space in the building ($3 for 1st hr, $1.50 for the next subsequent 30 min) and open parking opposite Liat Towers ($1.50/30min) and in the car park at Far East Shopping Centre ($3/hr).
+At Oxley Rise, there is FREE parking for 1-hour.
+At the Sime Darby Centre, there is shared parking.
+The parking charge is $1.50 per hour.

 All First-time visitors to any class should arrive 15 minutes early to complete our intake forms and make payment.

 OptionsPilates is a place of focused energy.
 Please respect the wishes of others and their desire to experience Pilates in a calm, focused atmosphere.
 Make sure your noise level does not disturb others.

 Try to be quiet when classes are in progress, and turn hand phones to vibrate or silent during class.